fuzzylogicxx/fuzzylogic/posts/january-blues-banishing-in-edinburgh.md

 We hopped on an Edinburgh tram outside (first time for both of us) headed for Port of Leith.
 We caught the [Leith Saturday market](https://www.tripadvisor.co.uk/Attraction_Review-g186525-d10061789-Reviews-Leith_Market-Edinburgh_Scotland.html) where Tom was beguiled by a purveyor of exotic olive oil (I can't believe I'm typing this) before we stumbled upon a great wee record stall.
 To my surprise it wasn’t just the usual selection of records no-one wants but instead had plenty of gems.
 I picked up two LPs from my wishlist – Vangelis's Earth (featuring the glorious [Let it happen](https://youtu.be/sYXL2WwQn1I?si=GWxoTE0aCFwwwl5G)) and Spacek’s [Curvatia](https://www.discogs.com/release/218037-Spacek-Curvatia).

 All that record shopping gives you an appetite so it was off to [Teuchter’s Landing](https://teuchtersbar.co.uk/teuchters-landing-bar-edinburgh/) for some food and refreshments.
+With Burns Night just around the corner we honoured the bars by enjoying haggis, neeps and tatties and a dram (Craigellachie 13y).

-Our final stop was the [Shore Bar](https://www.fishersrestaurants.co.uk/shore-bar-and-restaurant/).
+Our final stop was the [Shore Bar](https://www.fishersrestaurants.co.uk/shore-bar-and-restaurant/) where we caught up with a couple of Edinburgh-dwelling pals Gav and Nick.

+After all that I was back on the train home by around 10 pm – mission accomplished.